Check out our Calendar

 ---Ongoing Ministry Information---

-Our youth program kicked off with a big splash last Sunday with a pool party.
-It was a great event!
-We look forward to a successful year of learning, service, fellowship, and just plain ole' fun!
+The Youth are having a great time of learning, service, fellowship, and just plain ole' fun!
 We meet each Sunday from 5:30-7:00 pm.
 All Jr./Sr. High youth are invited to attend.
-Don't forget - your friends are welcome!
+Don't forget - your friends are always welcome!

 YOUTH BAND!!
 The 21 Disciples praise band practices on Sundays after youth meetings.
 We lead the praise for Genesis Kardia on Monday nights at 6:30 pm.
 Contact Rev. Darren